OpenCollarTeam/OpenCollar/README.md

 removed from the filenames, in favor of using an actual version control system (Git).

 If you're new to Git, [start here] (http://help.github.com/).
 Once you've forked this project on Github and cloned your fork to your own computer, come back and finish reading this.
+(Or if you're masochistic enough, you can skip the clone part and edit directly on the web, one commit per file, if it works for you.)

 All of the scripts and notecards necessary for the updater to function should be present in the 'lsl' folder of this repository.
 Animations, textures, and